 A minimum of 75% on all exams and assignments is required to receive a passing grade for that exam or assignment.
-Students must earn an overall grade of 75% or better for each course section to pass that section.
+Students must earn an overall grade of 75% or better to pass the class.

 Final semester grades will be based on the following: